coldaes/WUFuC-Control-Panel/README.md

 ## Credits
 - wufuc was created by zeffy/chipsi007 (https://github.com/chipsi007/wufuc)

-- control panel was created by me (coldaes)
+- control panel was created by me

+note from 04.07.2023: might rework this whole thing soon